Previous SEC Positions:

-These areas of focus also are reflected in the Commission’s 2018-2022 Strategic Plan, which also discusses the importance of developing and investing in the Commission’s human capital.
+These areas of focus also are reflected in the Commission’s 2018-2022 Strategic Plan, which discusses the importance of developing and investing in the Commission’s human capital.
 A point of emphasis made by Chairman Clayton is that the SEC’s people—its human capital—are the agency’s most important resource.
 Over the past several years, they have moved the Commission forward in the face of ever-changing markets as well as well-known and emerging risks.
-A key priority for Chairman Clayton is to continue to invest in and develop the SEC’s human capital, including identifying skills needs to reflect changes in the markets and increasing internal training.
+A key priority for Chairman Clayton was to continue to invest in and develop the SEC’s human capital, including identifying skills needs to reflect changes in the markets and increasing internal training.

-Under Chairman Clayton, the SEC also has addressed various market developments, including with respect to:
+Under Chairman Clayton, the SEC addressed unprecedented market developments, including:

 - Securities law issues related to distributed ledger technology, cryptocurrencies and initial coin offerings;

-- assessing and planning for the potential adverse effects on U.S. capital markets from Brexit, including a possible “no-deal” Brexit;
+- Assessing and planning for the potential adverse effects on U.S. capital markets from Brexit and the transition away from LIBOR; and

-- cybersecurity and the reliance of companies and our financial system on information technology, and the resulting vulnerabilities to cyberattacks and cyber outages and the need for operational resiliency; and
+- Cybersecurity and the reliance of companies and our financial system on information technology, and the resulting vulnerabilities to cyberattacks and cyber outages as well as the need for operational resiliency and interagency cooperation.

 Background, Education and Experience